pravega/pravega/documentation/src/docs/pravega-concepts.md

 ### Stream Segments and ReaderGroups

-Stream Segments play a major role in understanding the way Reader Groups work.
+Stream Segments play a major role in understanding the way ReaderGroups work.

 ![Stream Segment](img/Segment.Readergroup.png)

-Pravega assigns _zero_ or more Stream Segments to each Reader in a Reader Group.
+Pravega assigns _zero_ or more Stream Segments to each Reader in a ReaderGroup.
 Pravega tries to balances the number of Stream Segments assigned to each Reader.
-In the figure above, **_Reader B1_** reads from two Stream Segments (**_Segment 0_** and **_Segment 3_**), while the other Reader Group (**_Reader B2_**, **_Reader B3_**) have only only one Stream Segment to read from.
-Pravega makes sure that each Stream Segment is read exactly by one Reader in any Reader Group configured with that Stream.
-Irrespective of  Readers being added to the Reader Group or removed from the Reader Group due to crash, Pravega reassigns Stream Segments to maintain balance amongst the Readers.
+In the figure above, **_Reader B1_** reads from two Stream Segments (**_Segment 0_** and **_Segment 3_**), while the other ReaderGroup (**_Reader B2_**, **_Reader B3_**) have only only one Stream Segment to read from.
+Pravega makes sure that each Stream Segment is read exactly by one Reader in any ReaderGroup configured with that Stream.
+Irrespective of  Readers being added to the ReaderGroup or removed from the ReaderGroup due to crash, Pravega reassigns Stream Segments to maintain balance amongst the Readers.

-The number of Stream Segments in a Stream determines the upper bound of parallelism of Readers within a Reader Group.
-If there are more Stream Segments, different Reader Groups and many parallel sets of Readers can effectively consume the Stream.
+The number of Stream Segments in a Stream determines the upper bound of parallelism of readers within a ReaderGroup.
+If there are more Stream Segments, different ReaderGroups and many parallel sets of Readers can effectively consume the Stream.
 In the above figure, **_Stream 1_** has four Stream Segments.
-The largest effective Reader Group would contain four Readers. **_Reader Group B_** in the above figure is not quite optimal.
-If one more Reader was added to the Reader Group, each Reader would have one Stream Segment to process, and maximizes the read parallelism.
-But, if the number of Readers in the Reader Group increases beyond four, there arises a possibility that at least one of the Readers will have unassigned Stream Segment.
+The largest effective ReaderGroup would contain four Readers. **_ReaderGroup B_** in the above figure is not quite optimal.
+If one more Reader was added to the ReaderGroup, each Reader would have one Stream Segment to process, and maximizes the read parallelism.
+But, if the number of Readers in the ReaderGroup increases beyond four, there arises a possibility that at least one of the Readers will have unassigned Stream Segment.

-If **_Stream 1_** in the figure above experienced a **Scale-Down** Event, by reducing the number of Stream Segments to three, then the **_Reader Group B_**  will have an ideal number of Readers.
+If **_Stream 1_** in the figure above experienced a **Scale-Down** event, by reducing the number of Stream Segments to three, then the **_ReaderGroup B_**  will have an ideal number of Readers.

 The number of Stream Segments can be varied dynamically by using the Pravega's auto scaling feature as we discussed in the [Auto Scaling](#auto-scaling) section.
 The size of any Stream is determined by the storage capacity of the Pravega cluster.
 More Streams can be obtained by increasing the storage of the Pravega cluster.

-Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a Reader Group, to maintain optimal read parallelism.
+Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a ReaderGroup, to maintain optimal read parallelism.
 Flink application is the best example for this scenario as it allows Flink to increase or decrease the number of task instances that are processing a Stream in parallel.

 ### Ordering Guarantees